We may earn income from links in this post. Please read this Disclosure for details.

 Designed by Mexican architect Alberto Garcia Lascurain, this contemporary museum is filled with 3,500 valuable artifacts collected by the National Institute of Anthropology and History.

 Some of the most fascinating exhibits include recreated tombs, mummified remains and real skeletons adorned with jade chest plates, precious jewellery, stone and textile treasures.
-You’ll learn a lot about Maya burial rites and beliefs in the underworld.

 If you have only one day in Cancun, it’s also worth visiting the adjacent San Miguelito Archeological Site.
-Top things to see include the Chaak Palace, the North Complex, South Complex and Dragon complex, a collection of ancient stone platforms, ceremonial sites and pyramids connected by meandering paths through botanical gardens.
+Top things to see include the Chaak Palace, the North Complex, South Complex and Dragon complex.

-The Museo de Cancun is located in the heart of the hotel zone on Boulevard Kukulcán.
-It’s a good thing to do in Cancun if you’re on a budget as the cost of admission is just 70 MXN pesos (around 3.50 USD).
-Bring payment in pesos.
-USD and other currencies are not accepted.
-The Museo de Cancun is closed Mondays.
+The Museo de Cancun is located in the heart of the hotel zone.
+It’s a good thing to do in Cancun if you’re on a budget.
+Cost of admission is just 70 MXN pesos (around 3.50 USD).

 Best Hotels for Day of the Dead in Cancun and Riviera Maya

-Most of the luxury hotels in Cancun and Riviera Maya will celebrate Day of the Dead with special decorations, cuisine and altars.
+From October 30 to November 2, most luxury hotels in Cancun and Riviera Maya will celebrate Day of the Dead with special decorations, cuisine and altars.

-1. Grand Fiesta Americana Coral Beach Cancun
+2. Grand Fiesta Americana Coral Beach Cancun

 Set on a private beach in Cancun’s Zona Hotelera, the Grand Fiesta Americana Coral Beach Cancun offers several ways for visitors to participate in this important Mexican celebration.